LimePoint/opschain/docs/reference/actions.md

   - resources
   - standalone and resource specific actions
   - composite resource types and resources
-- how the API server and Step Runner exchange critical information
+- how the API server and step runner exchange critical information
-- how to create and use a custom Step Runner Docker container
+- how to create and use a custom step runner Docker container

-## Defining Standalone Actions
+## Defining standalone actions

 Actions are defined in the `actions.rb` file in the root directory of the project Git repository.
 If required, actions can also be defined in separate files and [required](https://www.rubydoc.info/stdlib/core/Kernel%3Arequire) into the `actions.rb`.